Why did file sharing drive so much startup innovation? – TechCrunch

 The New York City-based company peaked at some 60 employees before it was acquired in December 2011 by Internap Network Services for $35 million.

 Note some of the similarities here.
 First, these wildly different founders ended up both working on key internet plumbing.
-Which makes sense of course, since back two decades ago, building out the networking and compute capacity of the internet was one of the major engineering challenges of that period in the web’s history.
+Which makes sense of course, since two decades ago, building out the networking and compute capacity of the internet was one of the major engineering challenges of that period in the web’s history.

 Additionally in both cases, the founding teams met at little-known companies defined by their engineering cultures and which sold to larger internet infrastructure conglomerates for relatively small amounts of money.
 And those acquirers ended up being laboratories for all kinds of innovation, even as few people really remember Akamai or Internap these days (both companies are still around today mind you).